canonical/openthread-border-router-snap/README.md

 > **Note**
 > The snap defines a dbus interface only for a Thread interface named `wpan0`.
-> Running the snap with another interface name is only possible in [dev mode](https://snapcraft.io/docs/install-modes), or after modifying the interface definition in the snapscraft file.
+> Running the snap with another interface name is only possible in [dev mode](https://snapcraft.io/docs/install-modes), or after modifying the interface definition in the snapcraft file.

 ### Grant access to resources